 1. Regulatory Expectations

 Legacy data often contains information subject to strict regulations.
 GDPR requires tracking personal data location and usage.
 SOX demands financial data accuracy and audit trails.
-Additionally, HIPAA protects healthcare records throughout their lifecycle.
+HIPAA protects healthcare records throughout their lifecycle.
 PCI-DSS governs payment information handling.
 Legacy systems built before these regulations may not meet current standards.
 Therefore, migration provides opportunities implementing proper controls while transferring data.

 2. Lineage, Audit Trails, and Traceability

 Regulators demand complete data lineage showing how information moved and transformed.
 Audit trails must document who accessed data, when changes occurred, and why modifications happened.
-Additionally, traceability requirements prove data integrity throughout migration.
+Traceability requirements prove data integrity throughout migration.
 Legacy systems often lack these capabilities.
 Modern platforms must capture comprehensive lineage automatically.
 Furthermore, audit evidence needs generation without manual effort.

 3. Data Ownership Challenges

 Legacy environments rarely have clear data ownership.
 Nobody knows who’s accountable for customer data quality or transaction accuracy.
 Departments blame each other when problems surface.
-Additionally, organizational changes over decades obscured original ownership assignments.
+Organizational changes over decades obscured original ownership assignments.
 Migration forces establishing explicit ownership.
 Business units must claim responsibility for their data domains before migration proceeds.

 4. Governance as Risk Reduction